learn-co-curriculum/phase-0-pac-3-intro/README.md

 Abstraction is a natural part of learning to converse.
 When you're first learning to communicate, you don't know enough to start talking about abstractions.
+You prefer to think about real, visible, tangible things.
 But as you learn about opposites, how things are similar (and how perhaps one thing is dissimilar) you grow in your ability to _abstract_.

-In fact, the thing that makes most higher learning "higher" learning is that the discussion, work, and discovery is focused on working primarily with abstractions over specifics (e.g. mathematics, physics, chemistry).
+In fact, the thing that makes most higher learning "higher" is that the discussion, work, and discovery is focused on uncovering general principles that allow us to predict how things will work more-or-less most of the time.
+Amazingly, this was considered a pretty revolutionary idea at the time when Galileo and Newton started doing it.
+The moment that natural philosophers started looking for these "general rules of how things work," science as we know it was born.

 ## Next Steps